Guide to Visiting Zaragoza, Spain

 Zaragoza is Spain’s fifth biggest city and has a cultural life, cuisine, and historic attractions to match that title.
 If you’re ready to be surprised with an authentic look at Spanish city life, Zaragoza is a solid choice.

-If you could use some help coming up with a great plan for your visit to Zaragoza (and Spain more broadly), schedule a Spain travel consultation one of our Local Experts!
+If you could use some help coming up with a great plan for your visit to Zaragoza (and Spain more broadly), schedule a Spain travel consultation with Alfonso, our Local Expert in Northern Spain!

 Zaragoza is a lively place, with a beautiful old town to explore brimming with tapas bars and restaurants, grand architecture, and the city’s most famous monuments.
 The first thing that strikes you about Zaragoza is just how Spanish it is; the city center is packed with locals until late in the evening, milling about in the squares, sipping drinks on terraces, and enjoying bites of tapas everywhere you look.